jjvanzon/Circular-Language-Spec/spec/execution-flow/introduction-to-execution-flow.md

 For the __If__ statement it is alright, when the condition is calculated *once* and the Boolean result is passed to the __If__ command as the condition.
 But in a conditional *loop*, the condition must be re-evaluated on every repetition of the loop.
 Recalculation of the condition, every time the condition is consulted, can be established by making the condition a reference to a reference to a __Boolean__, rather than a reference to a specific __Boolean__ object.
 So the condition argument refers to a *reference*.
 The reference, that is referred to, can perform a calculation before it returns the __Boolean__.
 It performs the calculation every time the reference is consulted.
-How a reference can recalculate the value of an object whenever it is retrieved, is explained by the article *System Objects*.
+How a reference can recalculate the value of an object whenever it is retrieved, might be described in the *System Interfaces* articles.

 Commands basically just call more commands.
 But a few commands do something other than just call other commands.
 The most basic ones of those are commands, that execute a machine instruction: an operation that is executed by the CPU, the central processing unit of the computer.
 But directly on top of the machine commands, there are the *execution flow commands*, that control the flow of a program, making the next command to call dependent on a condition.
 Any other command basically only calls more commands.